WombatIndustries/WombatIndustries.github.io/README.md

 **Please** email me back when you get the case, and let me konw you got it, that it's indeed awesome, any feedback, and pretty-please confirm you've donated to a food bank.
 This lets me know this crazy idea is working, and gives me the strength to carry on :)

 You will need to glue the two parts together using super glue (which works like gangbusters on PETG).
-Pre-gluing them would a much bigger box.
+Pre-gluing them would need a more expensive, bigger, box.

 ## The case